-The WINNER of a satellite tournament also wins an NWPAS T-Shirt ($25 value).
+NEW in 2018: The WINNER of a satellite tournament also gets a plaque!

 Win GuaranteeWe want everyone to go to the show, and doing what we can to help!
 So if you play in at least 7 of the satellite tournaments, and you don’t win a tournament prize package, then we’ll GIVE you a weekend pass to the show ($65 value), for your support and participation of the tournament series.